pbyrne84/pbyrne84.github.io/ScalaTaggedTypes.md

 # Scala Tagged Types/Opaque Types

+An example of how we can tie this into an Akka Http API, this allows us to get informative API errors can be found in [ScalaCirceErrorHandling.html](ScalaCirceErrorHandling.html).
+This allows us to move some validation to the api entrance stopping us needing to worry about it later.

+When we are building distributed automated systems managed by many teams, we will face the situation of systems calling us that behave badly and also systems we call behaving badly.
+Often the owners of those systems will have no idea, and we will need to reach out to them to inform them of what is happening.
+It is good if we have good quality information when we reach out, such as having all invalid values as this allows them to fix everything in one go with minimal meetings.
+Ideally no meetings.
+Building systems that require minimal meetings and cross-team chatter :)

+Less meetings, more development.

+## Data Stringency
 Data stringency is something that is often overlooked due to the effort it takes in most languages.
 Scala makes this very easy.
 The happy paths of 2 systems developed by 2 teams may be the same, the unhappy paths which affect the cost of ownership will be very different as people are generally happy focussed.
 If engineers appear negative, that is because they have to